fl3a/drush_nagios/README.md

 ## Commands

-drush_nagios includes the following command:
+drush_nagios includes the following commands:

 ## check-updates

 Checks for pending updates including Drupal (core), modules and themes grouped by type/serverity of update followed by the corresonding modules.

-This command has an option to ignore projects.
+This command has 2 option to ignore projects.
+- Via `--ignore option`, followed by project or comma seperated list of projects
+- Or via `--ignore-locked` option, which ignores project that are locked via `drush pm-update --lock`

+In both cases the ignored projects does not affect the exit status but they got listed with their severity.

 ## check-db-updates